brson/wasm-opt-rs/notes.md

 on linux with `gcc`.
 So maybe `gcc` doesn't name-mangle the `main` function.

+I don't know how msvc treats `main` on Windows.

+But to be sure,
+it's probably best to declare this function we want to call `extern "C"`.

 Regardless,
-I want this function to be `extern "C"` because
+I need this function to be `extern "C"` because
 I need to rename it anyway:
 `rustc` _also_ wants to create an unmangled function named `main`, so I have to rename this one to something else.